 Family stories include talk of a connection to the infamous Rob Roy McGregor, but this is a tenuous link, and occurred a generation later due to the marriage of Thomas' son John Fergusson to Christina McGregor.

 Of more interest is the curious story about John, proposed by his sons Alexander (1822-1896) and John (1830-1902) when making a submssion to the 'Records of the Clan Fergusson' (pub.
 1895).
 They stated "He was taken from his parents (Thomas Fergusson and Christina Douglas) when a child by General Fergusson of Dunfallandy, and educated there at his expense, he being considered the nearest male heir to the head of the clan.
 Why he never became so I cannot say.
 He left Dunfallandy shortly after leaving school, and learned the building trade under his father."

-This line has so far only been traced back to John McInnes of Tobermory in the early 1800s.
+This line has so far only been traced back to Martin McInnes of Tobermory in the late 1700s.